ssbmeurope/tournaments/index.md

 # SSBM Europe Weekly Tournaments

-### This is a proof of concept for Leffen cause he's whining (but correct), will link to FluentCoding's website when it goes live
+### This is a proof of concept for Leffen cause he's whining (but he right), will link to FluentCoding's website when it goes live

 ALL TIMES CEST